 The Port will disclose all known building conditions, environmental conditions, and general facility conditions to all potential bidders.
 In an effort to accurately describe conditions at the Shipyard to prospective Respondents, the Port retained GHD-Telamon Engineering Consultants, Inc. and Collins Engineers Inc. to perform a thorough engineering assessment of both Dry Dock #2 and Dry Dock Eureka.
 The resulting reports are attached as (Appendix D) and provide an in-depth analysis of the operating condition of both dry docks including underwater analysis of the hull components and ultrasound thickness gauge measurement results.
 These inspections were performed by a four-person team consisting of one professional engineer diver and three supporting engineer divers.
-Additionally the Port retained Moffatt & Nichol|AGS Joint Venture to complete a facility condition inspection and inventory of the current buildings, utilities and equipment of the Shipyard, attached as (Appendix B).
+Additionally the Port retained Moffatt & Nichol/AGS Joint Venture to complete a facility condition inspection and inventory of the current buildings, utilities and equipment of the Shipyard, attached as (Appendix B).
 In terms of dredging, the Port has received final dredge reports and bathymetric soundings from Anchor Q.E.A that show water depth under the two dry docks as well as the other working berths within the shipyard, 3-West, 3-East, and 4-East, as of April 2017.
 These reports are attached as (Appendix E).

-To ensure adequate time and opportunity for complete due diligence the Shipyard will be open for inspection to any and all potential Respondents on three separate dates: August 29, 31, and September 6, 2017.
-These opportunities will include access to all areas open for lease under this RFP: buildings, cranes, piers, substructures and both dry docks.
-Regarding the dry docks specifically, the interior areas including wing walls, ballast tanks, and pump house will be available all three days.
+To ensure adequate time and opportunity for complete due diligence the Shipyard will be open for inspection to any and all potential Respondents on multiple dates during the week of May 7 through 11, 2018.
+These opportunities will include access to all areas open for lease under RFP-2: buildings, cranes, piers, substructures and both dry docks.
+Regarding the dry docks specifically, the interior areas including wing walls, ballast tanks, and pump house will be available for inspection on each of the dates offered during that week.